 For many homeowners, the final decision around the solar equipment you choose rests on cost.
 The total price you pay for a solar energy system with Q CELLS panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.

 Q CELLS solar panels may not offer industry-leading efficiency or performance, but their price to quality ratio makes them a great value for many homeowners who are considering solar.
-While they don’t offer the best warranty in solar, their 12-year warranty is still above the industry standard.
 Overall, there are plenty of compelling reasons to consider Q CELLS panels for your home solar installation.

 How to find the best price on Q CELLS solar panels